JazzBrown1/super-scaled-sockets-client/README.md

 Once you have set these up just take a note of the connection credentials which will be used to connect your scaler on the server.

+And in your server code pass the credentials to the scaler.connect and that will return the scaler object.
+This should be passed to sss.client to create your client instance.

 ~~~
+const sss = require('super-scaled-sockets');
+const mongoRedis = require('sss-mongo-redis');

 // mongo connection info all properties are required
 const mongoConnection = {
   uri: 'mongodb+srv://smartUsername:smartPassword@cluster0-abcd.zyx.mongodb.net/test?retryWrites=true',